 A Note from Our Founder

-MIKUNA's story begins at the base of the Ecuadorian Andes.
+The Mikuna story begins at the base of the Ecuadorian Andes.
 I grew up working on my family farm in the small town of ‘Balao’, known for its banana production and fine aroma cacao.
-My great-grandfather was regarded as a pioneer of Ecuadorian cacao agriculture, and as a 4th generation farmer it is my passion to carry on the family tradition.
+My great-grandfather was regarded as a pioneer of Ecuadorian cacao agriculture, and as a fifth generation farmer it is my passion to carry on the family tradition.

 After struggling with health issues in my 20s and researching alternative forms of energy and nutritional healing, I not only became curious about the power of food but I was determined to make something out of it.
 I embraced a plant-based lifestyle but was not satisfied with the vegan sources of protein available.
 I found many plant proteins on the market did not match what I needed to get better.